 Crave-Worthy French Onion Stuffed Shells:

-Add butter and olive oil to a 7 quart slow cooker.
-Slice 5 large sweet onions and add them into the cooker along with salt and pepper.
+Add butter and olive oil to a 7-quart slow cooker.
+Slice 5 large sweet onions and add them to the cooker along with salt and pepper.

 To the onions, add beef broth, red wine, and fresh thyme sprigs.